abhaykumarPS/git_first/OSS/nmap.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
     other_info: Linux/ARM64 release notes are not available.
 Installation and Testing were done using "apt-get install nmap".
-The minimum version of dnsmasq 6.40 corresponds to ubuntu:14.04 and 7.80 to ubuntu:22.04.
+The minimum version of nmap 6.40 corresponds to ubuntu:14.04 and 7.80 to ubuntu:22.04.

 ---